Locals Corner

 Honestly, many of us weren’t either until we started working in the industry.
 Our city’s Lodgers and Automobile Rental Tax (LART) is our Tourist Tax – it's paid by people who stay at hotels and rent cars.
 Right now, our lodging tax is 2% and the rental car tax is 1%, which is among the lowest in the country.
 It ranks #142 of the top 150 urban centers’ hotel taxes.
 This means visitors don’t currently pay much in taxes on their stay, which leaves a lot of room for future growth and more economic impact for our region.

 We hear you, and we’re continually working on this.
 Our attractions and outdoor spaces can get overcrowded at certain times of the year and day.
 Through our marketing and advertising efforts, we are making progress in spreading out visitation across all seasons.
-Right now, most visitors (30% of them) visit from July-September and the least (21% of them) visit January-March.
+Right now, most visitors (30% of them) visit from July to September, and the least (21% of them) visit from January to March.
 Our goal is to flatten that curve even further.
 All of us who live here know how awesome it is to hike, explore and adventure in the gorgeous winter months.
 In terms of traffic, well, that’s not our area of expertise.
 But the City of Colorado Springs is making improvements through programs like 2C that was voted on for road repairs and maintenance through 2035.

 When you build a place people want to visit, you build a place people want to live, work and open businesses.